Nidhirao15/Capstone_Healthcare/README.md

 Designed and implemented Test Automation Framework to perform end-to-end testing.
 Developed test cases for testing back-end elements.
-Performed API testing using selenium
+Performed API testing using Postman.
 Created and build Jenkins jobs for all the automated testing phases.

 ## Tools